 The UNC Department of Germanic and Slavic Languages and Literatures runs a bilateral exchange with the Eberhard Karls Universität Tübingen.
 Each year, a Carolina-Duke graduate student goes to Tübingen, generally during the research and writing of the dissertation, and has the opportunity to cultivate relationships with Tübingen faculty who may later serve on the dissertation committee.
 A graduate student from Tübingen comes to CDG each year as well, taking courses in the Carolina-Duke Graduate Program in German Studies and teaching German courses in our undergraduate program.

-- A brief statement from either of the Language Program Directors attesting to sufficient language competency.
+2. A brief statement from the Language Program Director of German at Duke or UNC attesting to sufficient language competency.

-- A brief letter of endorsement from your dissertation director.
-If the dissertation director is endorsing more than one student s/he must rank the candidates.
+3. A brief letter of endorsement from your dissertation director.